 I don’t claim to be the perfect unbiased source.
 All reviews, guides and other information include my own opinion.
-However, I strive to offer consistent information including facts and figures I gather during testing and cross-checking it with other reliable sources that I may find.
+However, I strive to offer consistent information including facts and figures I gather during testing and cross-checking these with other reliable sources that I may find.
 I will convey this information as clearly as I can to achieve a steady level of accuracy and reliability.
-Having worked as a product curator and reviewer in the past, I believe these are the most important aspects worth considering when making reviews, creating buyer’s guides and other relevant information.
-Consistency is 🔑.
+Having worked as a product curator and reviewer in the past, I believe these are the most important aspects worth considering when creating reviews and buyer’s guides.
+Consistency is 🔑

 - Functionality, reliability and comfort above all.
-Keyabords are an important and essential tool in our daily lives.
+Keyboards are an important and essential tool in our daily lives.
 Therefore, I believe a good quality keyboard is worth the expense.

-- We are all humans here.
-Debates, disagreements and other opinions are welcomed and encouraged throughout the site.
+- Remember the human.
+Debates and other opinions are welcomed and encouraged throughout the site.
 Any form of harmful behavior is not.
 Let’s all be nice to each other.
 The Terms of Service can be read here.

 Meet The Creator

 The idea of this site came to fruition when I realized the lack of dedicated mechanical keyboard sites around.
-I wanted a 'full package site' that would cover everything from the lastest release to vintage keyboards before my time.
+I wanted a 'full package site' that would cover everything from the shiny new releases to forgotten vintage keyboards of the past.
 And here we are.

-If you asked me “What’s the difference between a non-mechanical keyboard a mechanical keyboard?” at the start of 2013, I wouldn’t have been able to answer you.
-Now, I have amassed a collection of keyboards and switches ranging from typical office rubber domes to weird obscure keyboards that make you wonder why they even exist.
-I am positive on the outlook of the market and I look forward to seeing new innovations in the keyboard industry over the coming years.
+I'm fairly new to the mechanical keyboard world having only started in 2017.
+Now, I have amassed a collection of keyboards and switches ranging from typical office rubber domes to weird and obscure artifacts of the unknown.
+Either way, I am positive on the outlook of the market and I look forward to seeing new innovations in the keyboard industry over the coming years.